Giorgio Chiellini: How brilliant is the Italy defender?

 ▪ He came off the bench to make his senior Italy debut in a 1-0 win against Finland on 17 November 2004 and scored his first international goal in a 3-1 success against the Faroe Islands on 21 November 2007.

-▪ He helped Italy to the UEFA EURO 2012 final, despite suffering a thigh injury in the semi-final.
+▪ He helped Italy reach the UEFA EURO 2012 final, despite suffering a thigh injury in the semi-finals.
 He started the decisive game against Spain but had to be substituted after 21 minutes.

 ▪ Chiellini formally retired from international football after Italy failed to make it to the 2018 FIFA World Cup finals but was persuaded to return by Roberto Mancini.

-▪ He confirmed that the Finalissima meeting with Argentina at Wembley would be his last Italy game, explaining: "I'll say goodbye to the national team at Wembley, which is where I experienced the pinnacle of my career winning the EURO.
-I'd like to say goodbye to the Azzurri with a nice memory.
-That will certainly be my last game with Italy."
+▪ He confirmed that the Finalissima meeting with Argentina at Wembley in 2022 would be his last Italy game, explaining: "I'll say goodbye to the national team at Wembley, which is where I experienced the pinnacle of my career winning the EURO.
+I'd like to say goodbye to the Azzurri with a nice memory."
 Sadly for the departing icon, it ended with Argentina winning 3-0.

 Livorno